 - Spicier - add more Tabasco sauce and/or chili pepper flakes or cayenne pepper

-The great thing about this recipe is that you do NOT need a double boiler!
+The best part is that you do NOT need a double boiler!
 However, you'll need a blender (affiliate link) for this recipe.
 Alternatively, you could use an immersion blender.
 You'll also need a microwave (affiliate link).
 A whisk (affiliate link) also comes in handy!

 I also like to use a large creamer pitcher (affiliate link) - it's great for sauces and syrups!